 'You can't go home now.'
 Charlie says.
 His face and voice are filled with anger and fear.
 It's the day after I found out he's still after me.
 Charlie doesn't like the idea of me going to live alone after hospital.
-'Why haven't they found him yet though?
+'Why haven't they found her yet though?
 Ugh, this is maddening!'

 'Calm down.'
 I say, quietly, hoping it'll be contagious.
 'My apartment has a good security system.
-And it's not like he can crawl through the window when I'm two stories up.
+And it's not like she can crawl through the window when I'm two stories up.
 It'll work out.'

 'How are you so calm?'
 He asks me, frustrated, turning around to face me.
 He grabs my cheeks, cupping my face with his hands.
 'There is someone out there trying to kill you.'
 He finishes.

 'I've thought it through.
 It's not like I'm going to leave the door unlocked and invite strangers into my house.'
 I point out.
 'I'll be careful.
 Don't worry so much.'
 It was kind of cute that he was so worried about me.
 He stares into my face, frowning.
 But there's a definite look of worry in his eyes.
 His hands haven't moved from my cheeks.
 He looks like he thinks about something before dropping his hands and moving away.
 He still looks so angry...
 'Look if it makes you feel better, I'll move in with you.'